 Lismore has been named by Vogue as England's most eccentric dresser.
 A prominent fixture on the London fashion and art circuits, he is both a tastemaker and friend to artists ranging from Stephen Fry and Debbie Harry to Boy George and Edward Enninful.
 In 2016, he was the face of H&M's "Close the Loop" Campaign to help encourage recycling of clothes.
 Lismore's personal wardrobe archive highlight his commitment to sustainable fashion.

-During his PhD research at Berkeley, David Liu initiated the first general effort to expand the genetic code in living cells.
-He has published more than 170 papers and is an inventor on 65 issued US patents.
+During his PhD research at Berkeley, David R. Liu initiated the first general effort to expand the genetic code in living cells.
+As a professor at Harvard and the Broad Institute, Liu integrates chemistry and evolution to illuminate biology and develop next-generation therapeutics.
+He has published more than 170 papers and is an inventor on more than 65 issued US patents.

 Eric Liu says that "I write, speak, teach and create joyful programs to spread the belief that a strong democracy requires strong citizens."

-As the founder and CEO of Citizen University, Liu working to spark a civic revival in the US and beyond.
+As the founder and CEO of Citizen University, Liu is working to spark a civic revival in the US and beyond.
 As he tells it: "I've served in government, from the White House to the Seattle Public Library Board.
-I've been a leader in people-powered movements for gun reform, a 15-dollar minimum wage and better civic education.
+I've been a leader in local and national citizen reform movements.
 I've written books about democracy, power and race.
+And I felt I should not hoard this knowledge of how to make change happen; I should circulate it.

-"Now I run a nonprofit called Citizen University to foster a stronger culture of civic responsibility.
+"That's why I founded a nonprofit called Citizen University to foster a stronger culture of civic responsibility.
 Our team works with people from the left and right to teach civic power and cultivate civic character -- and to remind people that democracy works only if most people believe democracy works."

 According to Beau Lotto, "I have pretty much two aims: to create doubt through the awareness of perception, and to create space for holding that uncertainty.
 At its core, that's what science is: it celebrates not knowing in an attempt to find better questions.